packetgeek/gitbook-server/README.md

 ## Introduction (why fork?)

-This is my fork of [Tobe's](https://github.com/tobegit3hub/gitbook-server) git-book server.
+This is my fork of [Tobe's](https://github.com/tobegit3hub/gitbook-server) gitbook server Dockerfile.
 I've updated the Dockerfile to build a more recent version of gitbook (currently 3.2.2, I think) on top of Ubuntu 16.04.
 One of the repairs needed was the creation of a softlink from /usr/bin/nodejs to /usr/bin/node.

+Note: the below "docker run" command will not work out-of-the-box because you cannot run "gitbook serve" until after you run "gitbook init".
+It's a bit of a chicken/egg issue which I'm working to solve (along with getting a more recent version of gitbook-editor up and running).

 ## Usage